Floral City Guide: Montreal

 GRAND PARC DU MONTRÉAL OUEST

 In 2019, Montréal announced the creation of a park on the West island that was to be eight times larger than New York’s Central Park (and the largest municipal park in Canada), by combining five nearby woods and green spaces.
 In 2020, Grand Parc du Montréal Ouest opened with 112 km of bike trails.
-The new Grand Park comprises diverse ecosystems, including wetlands, woodlands, forests and agricultural lands, all highly accessible from the city.
+The new Grand Parc comprises diverse ecosystems, including wetlands, woodlands, forests and agricultural lands, all highly accessible from the city.
 Look for the prodigious water lilies in the spring and summer.

 MONTRÉAL INSECTARIUM